NachoColl/blockchain-web-services/docs/index.md

 ## Abstract

-Blockchain Web Services is a Unified API enabling companies to consume blockchain Smart Contracts as web services - we aim to help companies build on top of blockchain and embrace the blockchain revolution by removing infrastructure complexities from creative workflows while improving decision-making "attributes of innovation" (Relative Advantage, Compatibility, Complexity, Triability, and Observability )<sup>1</sup>.
+Blockchain Web Services is a Unified API enabling companies to consume blockchain Smart Contracts as web services.

+We aim to help companies build on top of blockchain and embrace the blockchain revolution by removing infrastructure complexities from creative workflows while improving decision-making "attributes of innovation"<sup>1</sup> (Relative Advantage, Compatibility, Complexity, Triability, and Observability ).

 <p align="center" style="padding-bottom:10px; padding-top:20px;">
   <img src="img/Gartner_Blockchain_Market-Growth.jpeg" /><br/>
-<span style="font-size:14px">Gartner - Despite the fast growth of the blockchain ecosystem, its complexity makes it difficult to navigate for business leaders<sup>(2)</sup>.</span>
+<span style="font-size:14px">Gartner - Despite the fast growth of the blockchain ecosystem, its complexity makes it difficult to navigate for business leaders <sup>(2)</sup>.</span>
 </p>